-Dr. Kerr earned a Bachelor's of Science degree in elementary education from Slippery Rock State College in 1973 and a Master’s of Science education degree from Duquesne University in 1978.
-He holds Pennsylvania elementary and secondary principal certifications from Duquesne University and the Superintendent's Letter of Eligibility from the University of Pittsburgh.
+Dr. Kerr earned a Bachelor's of Science degree in elementary education from Slippery Rock State College and a Master’s of Science education degree from Duquesne University.
+He holds Pennsylvania elementary and secondary principal certifications from Duquesne University and a Superintendent's Letter of Eligibility from the University of Pittsburgh.

-Dr. Kerr served as a Visiting Fellow with the Department of Administrative Policy and Studies, School of Education, University of Pittsburgh, in Fall 2007 to study the relationships between education and workforce quality.
+Dr. Kerr served as a Visiting Fellow with the Department of Administrative Policy and Studies, School of Education, University of Pittsburgh, in 2007 to study the relationships between education and workforce quality.
 His fellowship focused on business-education partnerships, college and career pathways to jobs of the future, STEM (Science, Technology, Engineering, and Mathematics) Education, and the integration of academics, career education, and technology.
 This has evolved to include the Arts, which has transformed the acronym into STEAM to include the visual, creative, and performing arts.

-Dr. Kerr served previously as an elementary teacher and a principal in the Kiski Area School District, assistant superintendent in the Leechburg Area School District, and as superintendent of schools for Apollo-Ridge and Armstrong School Districts.
-Also, Dr. Kerr served Lenape Technical School as superintendent of record.
+Dr. Kerr served previously as an elementary teacher and a principal in the Kiski Area School District, assistant superintendent in the Leechburg Area School District, and as superintendent of schools for the Apollo-Ridge and Armstrong School Districts.
+Also, Dr. Kerr served at Lenape Technical School as superintendent of record.
 He served as an Armstrong County Commissioner and Apollo town councilman and mayor in addition to serving on the Armstrong County Industrial Development Authority.